Euro zone bond yields dip, market torn between COVID-19 caution and reflation

 "However, increasing concerns about high infection rates and prolonged lockdown measures mostly across Western Europe combined with solid duration demand provide a lid on potential back up in rates."

+"In Europe, there is scope for more upside in sovereign bonds (prices) just because we are seeing a resurgence of coronavirus cases and a tightening of the lockdown," said Saxo Bank fixed income strategist Althea Spinozzi.

 Bond strategists said other key themes on the radar were supply, typically heavy at the start of the year.
-Commerzbank estimates new issuance in the euro area could top 20 billion euros this week.
+Commerzbank estimates new issuance in the bloc could top 20 billion euros this week.

 Prime Minister Giuseppe Conte faces a showdown with his coalition partner and former premier Matteo Renzi this week that could bring down his government even as it struggles to contain COVID-19.